-Former USA Gymnastics doctor pleads guilty to criminal sexual conduct
+Ex-USA Gymnastics doctor pleads guilty to criminal sexual conduct

 "For all those involved, I'm so horribly sorry that this was like a match that turned into a forest fire out of control," he said.
 "I have no animosity toward anyone.
 I just want healing. ...
 We need to move forward in a sense of growth and healing and I pray (for) that."

-Judge Rosemarie Aquilina said Nassar violated the trust of his patients and praised the victims for coming forward.
+Judge Rosemarie Aquilina said Nassar violated the trust of his patients, and she praised the victims for coming forward.

+"You used that position of trust that you had in the most vile way to abuse children," she said.
+"I agree that now is a time of healing, but it may take them a lifetime of healing while you spend your lifetime behind bars thinking about what you did in taking away their childhood."

 In all, Nassar had been charged with 22 counts of first-degree criminal sexual conduct and 11 counts of third-degree criminal sexual conduct at the state level, Megan Hawthorne, deputy press secretary for state Attorney General Bill Schuette, told CNN in July.